Nobel Prize winner Malala visits her Pakistan hometown

 Yousafzai became the youngest person to be awarded the Nobel Peace Prize in 2014.

+“My teacher came into my classroom and called me outside.
+I was worried that I might have done something wrong and I am in trouble.
+But she told me that I had won the Peace Prize.
+I said thank you.
+You don’t know how to respond.
+For me, it was for the cause of education,” she told the paper.

+She said her trip to Pakistan was her college break as well.
+“That was also one of the reasons because I could not miss my school.
+So this just finally happened.
+To be honest, I can’t believe it that I am here in Pakistan.
+It still feels like a dream,” she said.

-She landed in Pakistan just before dawn Thursday, flanked by heavy security and plans to return to Britain on Monday.
+Yousafzai landed in Pakistan just before dawn Thursday, flanked by heavy security and plans to return to Britain on Monday.

 Ahmed reported from Islamabad.